 There are no visa requirements for visiting Antarctica.
 White Desert holds a British permit for travel to the continent and our guests will be covered by this permit.
 There may be additional visa requirements for some nationalities visiting South Africa so please check with your local Government Authority as to what these are, as far in advance of your trip as possible.
 Please note that you will need a multi-entry visa as you entering into South Africa twice on your holiday.
-If you need any assistance with invitation letters, please inform Catherine Stott on catherine@whitedesert.com.
+If you need any assistance with invitation letters, please inform your guest liaison on guestadmin@ white-desert.com.
 Please also note that all visitors will need two consecutive blank pages in their passports for South African immigration purposes.